-Deleted: The change in circumstances must be supported (proof provided) with written documentation for the court to consider the request expected to exceed ten (10) minutes in length, shall be set at 8:15 a.m. on Monday, Wednesday, Thursday, and Friday.
+In Merced, all uncontested probate hearings and contested matters, which are not expected to exceed ten (10) minutes in length, shall be set at 8:15 a.m. on Monday, Wednesday, Thursday, and Friday.
 All hearings which are likely to exceed ten (10) minutes in length should be set at 1:30 p.m., on a Monday or Wednesday.